-For four decades, Clay Burnette has explored the aesthetic possibilities of coiled basketry.
+For over four decades, Clay Burnette has explored the aesthetic possibilities of coiled basketry.
 After gathering local longleaf pine needles, Burnette uses them in their natural form or dyes and paints them before weaving them into a coil that is stitched together with waxed linen thread, copper or brass wire or telephone wire.
 The finished product is then infused with a preservative coating of beeswax and paraffin and signed with the artist’s initials.

 His work has been exhibited in over 250 events such as the Smithsonian Craft Show, SOFA (Sculpture, Objects and Functional Art) New York, SOFA Chicago, Philadelphia Craft Show, Atlanta Craft Show and the Charlotte Craft Show, as well as numerous exhibitions sponsored by the National Basketry Organization.